Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Peierls' estimates and low-temperature expansion

-\end{lemma} \begin{proof} We suppose that $V$ is connected, since the general case follows by a standard generalization.
-Let $e'$ be a dual edge in $V$ and let $\cS_0$ denote the largest connected component of $\cS$ containing $e'$.
+\begin{pf} We suppose that $V$ is connected, since the general case follows by a~standard generalization.
+Let $e'$ be a dual edge in $V$ and let $\mathcal{S}_0$ denote the largest connected component of $\mathcal{S}$ containing $e'$.
 Then

 where the sum is over all connected sets $S$ of dual edges, such that $S\supset V$.
-Any $\eta\in\O_\L^0$ such that $\cS_0=S$ corresponds to a cluster configuration $\{X_S,X_1,\dots,X_m\}\in\cD(\L)$, where $X_S$ is a cluster of the form $X_S=(S,h_1,\dots,h_{|S|})$.
-For a fixed $S$ one has $\sum_{h_1\neq 0,\dots,h_{|S|}\neq 0}\rho(X_S)\leq (4e^{-\b})^{|S|}$, if $\b\geq \log 2$.
-Therefore, using \eqref{Zclusters}, neglecting the constraints on $X_S$, one has
+Any \mbox{$\eta\in\Omega_\Lambda^0$} such that $\mathcal {S}_0=S$ corresponds to a cluster configuration $\{X_S,X_1,\ldots, X_m\}\in\mathcal{D}(\Lambda)$, where $X_S$ is a cluster of the form $X_S=(S,h_1,\ldots, h_{|S|})$.
+For a~fixed~$S$ one has $\sum_{h_1\neq0,\ldots,h_{|S|}\neq0}\rho(X_S)\leq (4e^{-\beta})^{|S|}$, if $\beta\geq\log2$.
+Therefore, using~(\ref{Zclusters}), neglecting the constraints on $X_S$, one has